XRPLF/xrpl-dev-portal/websocket_api.md

 }
 ```

-There are some cases where it is appropriate to omit one or more of the fields.
-For example, when specifying a currency but not an amount, you should omit the `value` field.
-When specifying XRP as a currency with no amount (for example, in describing a currency exchange), you should make it an object with a `currency` field, but omit the `issuer` field.
+If you are specifying an amount of XRP in JSON, you should provide it in string format.
+(JSON integers are limited to 32 bits, so integer overflows are possible.)
+XRP is formally specified in "drops", which are equivalent to 0.000001 (one 1-millionth) of an XRP each.
+Thus, to represent 1.0 XRP in a JSON document, you would write `"1000000"`.

+### Specifying Currencies Without Amounts ###

+If you are specifying a non-XRP currency without an amount -- typically for defining an order book of currency exchange offers, you should specify it as above, but omit the `value` field.

+If you are specifying XRP without an amount -- also typically for defining an order book -- you should specify it as a JSON object with _only_ a `currency` field.
+Never include an `issuer` field for XRP.

+Finally, if you are specifying a non-currency for a payment or path definition, and the recipient account of the payment trusts multiple gateways that all issue the same currency, you can indicate that the payment should be made in any combination of issuers that the recipient accepts.
+To do this, specify the recipient account's address as the `issuer` value in the JSON object.

 # API Methods #